halowins/TitanicSurvivalPrediction/README.md

 The project was written in R.

-Following packages were required for library import library(tidyverse) library(scales) library(caret) library(dplyr)
+Following packages were required for library import:

+library(tidyverse)
+library(scales)
+library(caret)
+library(dplyr)
 library(purrr)
 library(Hmisc)